JOB POSTING: 2026-77-01

 Your Role:

-Archway’s Family Connections Worker with Family Connections contributes by:
+Archway’s Family Connections Worker with the Family Connections Program contributes by:

 - Supervising visits between parents and children who are not currently living together due to protection concerns.

-- Interviewing, prepares family histories, assesses problems, and outlines services provided by Family Connections.
+- Interviewing, preparing family histories, assessing problems, and outlining services provided by Family Connections.

 - Developing and implementing supportive interventions to assist in determining goals and the means of attaining them.